-Role of Local/Regional Non-State Entities.
-Indicate whether local or regional non-state entities perform waiver operational and administrative functions and, if so, specify the type of entity ( Select One ): Not applicable Applicable - Local/regional non-state agencies perform waiver operational and administrative functions.
-Check each that applies: Local/Paging Local agencies perform various perform various and administrative functions at the local arraginal level.
-Local/Regional non-state public agencies perform waiver operational and administrative functions at the local or regional level.
+- Applicable Local/regional non-state agencies perform waiver operational and administrative functions.
+Check each that applies: - Local/Regional non-state public agencies perform waiver operational and administrative functions at the local or regional level.
 There is an interagency agreement or memorandum of understanding between the State and these agencies that sets forth responsibilities and performance requirements for these agencies that is available through the Medicaid agency.

-Specify the nature of these agencies and complete items A-5 and A-6: Local/Regional non-governmental non-state entities conduct waiver operational and administrative functions at the local or regional level.
+Specify the nature of these agencies and complete items A-5 and A-6:

+Local/Regional non-governmental non-state entities conduct waiver operational and administrative functions at the local or regional level.
 There is a contract between the Medicaid agency and/or the operating agency (when authorized by the Medicaid agency) and each local/regional non-state entity that sets forth the responsibilities and performance requirements of the local/regional entity.
-The contract(s) under which private entities conduct waiver operational functions are available to CMS upon request through the Medicaid agency or the operating agency (if applicable).
+The contract(s) under which private entities conduct waiver operational functions are available to CMS upon request through the Medicaid agency (if applicable).

 Specify the nature of these entities and complete items A-5 and A-6: